 My design work made things visible.
 The concept maps showed that stakeholders meant different things by "data science".
 The process diagrams showed the gap between idealised ML development and available infrastructure.
 The analysis documented why the Pathway Generator couldn't be piloted as planned.

 This visibility was accurate.
-The insight report that emerged from it was, in its way, honest - it acknowledged that conditions for AI implementation didn't exist.
 The silent pivot I described was enabled partly by my work providing an alternative narrative: we investigated, we learned, we documented conditions.
+There was talk of an "insight report" that would capture these findings - a deliverable that could replace the Pathway Generator pilot that was no longer possible.

 Instead, what followed was harder to name.